2021 West of England mayoral election: Voting system

 This means that the winning candidate has the support of a majority of voters who expressed a preference among the top two.

-All registered electors (British, Irish, Commonwealth and European Union citizens) living in the West of England aged 18 or over on 6 May 2020 will be entitled to vote in the mayoral election.
-Those who are temporarily away from home (for example, away working, on holiday, in student accommodation or in hospital) will also be entitled to vote.
+All registered electors (British, Irish, Commonwealth and European Union citizens) aged 18 or over and living in the West of England combined authority area on 6 May 2021 were entitled to vote in the mayoral election.
+Those who were temporarily away from home (for example, away working, on holiday, in student accommodation or in hospital) were also entitled to vote.
 The deadline to register to vote in the election was 11:59pm, 19 April 2021.

 Campaign

 The Conservative prime minister Boris Johnson was unable to name Tim Bowles, the incumbent Conservative mayor of the West of England, whilst campaigning in Gloucestershire.
 Keir Starmer, the leader of the Labour Party, visited Bath to campaign for Dan Norris, the Labour candidate.
 He was kicked out of a pub by its landlord, who opposed lockdowns.
 An opinion poll showed that 10% of residents of the West of England thought that Marvin Rees, the Labour mayor of Bristol, was the mayor of the West of England, while only 7% could correctly identify Bowles as the region's mayor.
 The BBC broadcast a debate between the four candidates on 25 April.

 Samuel Williams, the Conservative candidate, said that he would start a "collaborative growth forum" as a place for representatives of different industrial sectors to meet and discuss how the combined authority can support them.
 He said he would "prioritise the regeneration of brownfield sites".

 Dan Norris, the Labour candidate, said that Bowles was the "only metro mayor who doesn't have more powers than when he started".
 If elected, Norris said he would seek more powers and finance from central government.
 He said he would establish a "Green Recovery Fund" to create 23,000 jobs by investing in "home retrofitting, tree-planting, flood and drought defences, and renewable energy".
 In the BBC debate, he said he supported more building on brownfield sites.

 Stephen Williams, the Liberal Democrat candidate, said he would prioritise bus franchising and opening new railway stations.
 He said he would cancel plans for a ring road around South Bristol.
 He proposed the establishment of a "West of England Centre for Green Technology Excellence" to promote workforce skills for the "green jobs of the future".

 Jerome Thomas, the Green Party candidate, said his first priority would be opposing a proposed expansion of Bristol Airport.
 He said he would lobby the national government to institute a wealth tax and provide VAT reductions for energy-efficient products.
 In the BBC debate, he said he'd start community land associations to help people build homes for themselves, and reduce the number of cars on roads.